-This implementation guide describes foundational patterns based on OAuth 2.0 for client applications to authorize, authenticate, and integrate with FHIR-based data systems.
+This implementation guide describes a set of foundational patterns based on OAuth 2.0 for client applications to authorize, authenticate, and integrate with FHIR-based data systems.
+The patterns defined in this specification are introduced in the sections below.

 Discovery of Server Capabilities and Configuration

 SMART defines a discovery document available at .well-known/smart-configuration relative to a FHIR Server Base URL, allowing clients to learn the authorization endpoint URLs and features a server supports.
 This information helps client direct authorization requests to the right endpoint, and helps clients construct an authorization request that the server can support.